 How to Look Up a Zip Code

-While the numbers are rarely a key piece of information in an investigation, it is helpful for private investigators to have an understanding of the codes to help conduct more effective address searches.
-Private investigators specializing in skip tracing and locating missing persons would benefit from a good knowledge of the codes and various zip code search tools and websites.
+While the codes are rarely a key piece of information in an investigation, understanding the codes can help private investigators conduct more effective address searches.
+For example, private investigators specializing in skip tracing and locating missing persons would benefit from a good knowledge of the codes, search tools, and websites.

 List of Zip Code Search Tools